 Be sure to read my comprehensive guide to Disneyland reservations as you are planning your Disneyland trip.
 The bottom line is that you need to a) check to make sure there are reservations even available for the days you want to visit and the ticket type you plan to buy before planning a trip and b) book those reservations immediately before they disappear.
 Ideally, you should be booking exactly 120 days out on the day the reservations calendar opens for your travel date.

-Practically speaking, reservations remain open right now for almost all dates more than a month out (especially if you have park hopper tickets, where availability is more generous).
+Practically speaking, reservations have consistently remained open for almost all dates more than a month out (especially if you have park hopper tickets, where availability is more generous).
 No, that shouldn’t make you complacent.
-Now that out-of-staters can come and as more people feel confident traveling, the parks could book up more quickly even as capacity gradually increases.
+Availability can really fluctuate and increase, as it did when out-of-staters were let back into the parks after June 15.
+And now that there is a special discounted California resident ticket deal through the end of September and news of Halloween Time and Oogie Boogie Bash returning for September and October, the parks could book up more quickly even as capacity gradually increases.

 Buy the Right Ticket Type